kazupon/vue-validator/gitbook/en/started.md

 }).$mount('#app')
 ```

-By the wrapping `validation` wrap component, validation results for each `validity` wrap component is stored to `$validation` property of Vue instance.
+By the wrapping `validation` component, validation results for each `validity` component is stored to `$validation` property of Vue instance.

-These validation results can refer with specified the key to `name` property of `validation` wrap component.
+These validation results can get with specified the key to `name` property of `validation` component.
 However, In above case, since the key path becomes longer, we provide the helper called `mapValidation` function.
 This is a similar the validation how to previous `2.x` version.